-BPS Teacher of the Year Program
+Teacher of the Year Program

 The Assistant Superintendent’s Office will announce when Teacher of the Year nominations are open and will post the needed materials.

 Each building will convene a committee to review the nominations for Building Teacher of the Year.
-Committees comprised of an odd number of members including an administrator, classroom teachers, special education teachers, and PPS staff will use a district-wide rating scale and independently rate the applications prior to their meeting.
+Committees comprised of an odd number of members including an administrator, classroom teachers, specialized teachers, and PPS staff will use a rating scale and independently rate the applications prior to their meeting.
 During the meeting, committees will discuss their ratings, add any additional information about candidates and select the recipient for building Teacher of the Year.
 Building principals will forward the name of their school’s Teacher of the Year to the Assistant Superintendent’s office.
-Building Teacher of the Year recipients will decide if they wish to move forward in the process and submit required application materials (Educational History and Professional Learning Activities, a letter of recommendation from a colleague, student, or parent, and a one page (maximum of 750 words) reflection about their Philosophy of Teaching.
+Building Teacher of the Year recipients will decide if they wish to move forward in the process and submit required application materials (Educational History and Professional Learning Activities, a letter of recommendation from a colleague, student, or parent, and a one page (maximum of 750 words) reflection about their Philosophy of Teaching).

 A district selection committee comprised of administrators and teachers from various departments and schools (including the previous Bethel Teacher of the Year) will follow the same process as the building level, and may include a site visit, to select the district’s Teacher of the Year to represent Bethel as an applicant for the Connecticut Teacher of the Year.
 More information regarding the Connecticut Teacher of the Year program can be found here.